yunyaopan/ai_notes/0documentations/uat2prod.md

 ## other things to update
 - the trial expirying date of stripe
 - the webhook url in stripe
-- the auth callback url need to update
+- the auth callback url in supabase need to update